Behind all dancers who believe in themselves are teachers who believed in them first.

 Mr. Spielberger is also a noted choreographer.
 He has choreographed works for Miami City Ballet among others.
 His ballet Sanctuary won the Prix Noveau at the American Ballet Competition in 2009.

-Laura Barnard: Ballet & Character
+Laura Barnard: Pre-Ballet, Ballet & Character

 Ms. Barnard began her study of dance at age 14.
 Before this time, she was an international level competitor in Rhythmic Gymnastics.
 Ms. Barnard holds a classical ballet teaching degree from the Fontys Dance Academy in the Netherlands, specializing in the Vaganova Style.
 She also has a modern dance performing degree from the Rotterdam Dance Academy, specializing in the Cunningham and Limón Technique.
 She completed a scholarship program at the Merce Cunningham Studios in NYC.

 Ms. Barnard performed professionally with several companies in Europe and NYC, including Introdans with which she traveled internationally to Morocco, France, Croatia and Indonesia.
 She was honored to perform in pieces by choreographers Hans van Manen, William Forsythe, Jiri Kylian, David Parson, Mia Michaels and Merce Cunningham among others.
 Ms. Barnard has taught classical ballet throughout her dancing career to ages 3 to 80 in the Netherlands and New York City.
+Ms. Barnard works closely with Ms. Bennett to insure curriculum continuity.

 Barbara Parish: Modern